The importance of feature preprocessing for differentially private linear optimization: A feature preprocessing augmented DPSGD algorithm

 \begin{lemma}[(Appendix~\ref{app:rank})] Let $M(D)$ and $M(D')$ be the projectors design matrices of non-augmented dataset $D$ and augmented dataset $D'$ respectively, then

 Furthermore, let $\theta^*$ and $ \theta'^*$ be the empirical risk minimizers of $D$ and $D'$ respectively.
 If Assumption~\ref{ass:nontrivial} holds then

 \end{lemma}

 \textbf{Feature clipping.} As mentioned above, due to errors in previous steps, the $\ell_2$ norm of the features may not be bounded with a small probability.
 Hence, we clip the augmented features from dataset $D'$ to obtain a dataset $D''$.
-Similar to the Lemma~\ref{lem:rank}, we relate the rank of $M(D')$ and $M(D'')$ next. \begin{lemma}[Appendix~\ref{app:clipping}] Let $M(D')$ and $ M(D'')$ be the projectors to the design matrices of datasets $D'$ and $ D''$ respectively, then
+Similar to the Lemma~\ref{lem:rank}, we relate the rank of $M(D')$ and $M(D'')$ next. \newer{The proof mainly follows from the fact that clipping will only change the scale of each feature vector but not their direction.} \begin{lemma}[Appendix~\ref{app:clipping}] Let $M(D')$ and $ M(D'')$ be the projectors to the design matrices of datasets $D'$ and $ D''$ respectively, then

 \end{lemma}